asokolsky/asokolsky.github.io/apps/git/worktree.md

   origin/main
 ```

-Follow repository-specific instructions when the default branch is not `main` or the task has a prescribed base branch.
+Follow repo-specific instructions when the default branch is not `main` or the task has a prescribed base branch.

 ## Review A Merge Request At Its Exact Head